 In the spring of 2017, the AHA Foundation hosted a luncheon with several stakeholders to begin developing this initiative by discussing the existing state of affairs, the key players involved, and the steps that will need to be taken.

 The Foundation also launched its campus program, which gathered together Muslim reformers, ex-Muslims, and intellectuals as part of its summer training program.
-The campus program was named the Critical Thinking Unit and its training brought many renowned speakers and activists together.
+The campus program was named the Critical Thinking Fellowship and its training brought many renowned speakers and activists together.

 Through the campus program, as well as upcoming events, the AHA Foundation is excited to put our Founder’s work into action by addressing Islamism.